 Graduating from Central Institute of Technology with an Advanced Diploma in Fashion and Textile design in 2009, Jaime Lee Major immediately won the X-Press Emerging Designer and Minter Ellison Awards.

-The vibrant images were a success and went on to be featured in numerous national and international magazines.
-Her debut collection “Out of Focus” was a favourite at the Perth Fashion Festival in September 2010, even attracting global media attention with The New York Magazine’s “The Cut” reporting Jaime Lee’s collection was a “Lucha Libre fighters meet Power Rangers meet earlier 90’s Barbie, with alien eyes and Madonna circa Blonde Ambition hair.”
+Officially launched in 2010, Jaime Lee’s debut collection titled “Out of Focus” was a favorite at the Perth Fashion Festival in September 2010, even attracting global media attention with The New York Magazine’s “The Cut” reporting Jaime Lee’s collection was a “Lucha Libre fighters meet Power Rangers meet earlier 90’s Barbie, with alien eyes and Madonna circa Blonde Ambition hair.”

 Jaime Lee’s RAFW debut garnered both critical and commercial acclaim with Pages Digital hailing Jaime Lee’s designs as “the boldest and brightest to be coming out of Australia at the moment”.
 The magazine went on to say Jaime Lee’s “Pollination” collection was “unlike anything we’re seeing down under.
 This designers clothes are out of this world.”

 In November 2011, Jaime Lee cemented herself as Australian fashion’s fastest rising star after dressing ARIA Award winning artist, Kimbra.
 Stepping out from behind the 3-D rendering of a broken heart, Kimbra wow’d Australia in a magical fish tail gown made from gold lace and hand-encrusted with Swarovski crystals.
 Accepting her ARIA for Best Female Artist, Kimbra honoured Jaime Lee by wearing another of her demi-couture gowns to accept her award.